well-typed/optics/README.md

 These packages have not (yet) been officially released.
 If you find them useful, we would welcome offers to maintain these packages.

- * `generic-optics`: generic construction of optics using the `generic-lens` package.

  * `optics-sop`: generic construction of optics using the `generics-sop` package, and optics for `generics-sop` types.